laderast/BMI535slides/06_HBase.md

 # The architecture of HBase

 # Column Families

 A table is decomposed into *column families*, which you can think of as subtables within a larger table.

+A column family is defined as a key-value pair: *row key* and associated columns

 A column family represents the basic unit for adding data.

-A column family is defined as a key-value pair: *row key* and associated columns
+You make a column family by thinking about what columns should go together.

+Example:

+Customer Table

+- Customer ID

+Customer Info Family
+key: Customer Id
+- Customer Name
+- Age
+- Honorific

+Address Column Family:
+key: Zipcode
+- Address
+- City
+- State

 # Column Families and Relational Databases

-- Column families are analogous to single tables in a database structure
+- Column families are analogous to single tables in a relational database structure
+- Each row key and tuple is analogous to a *row* in a relational database

+# The Row Key is everything

+The row key determines the position of a row in the database.

+Pick it carefully according to the queries you want to make.

+# Example of a Row Key

+Say we want to

+Table of websites and information
-- Each
+    - row key: domain

 # What's crazy about HBase

 - The row key can be (almost) anything:
     - alphanumeric, integer, even other data structures

-#

 #